sph-mn/sph-ga/readme.md

 digit          = "0" | "1" | "2" | "3" | "4" | "5" | "6" | "7" | "8" | "9" ;
 letter         = "a" | "b" | "c" | "d" | ... | "z" ;
 ~~~

+# excluded
+what this library will not provide:
+* operator overloading
+* code generation
+* string interpretation for complex operations
+* graph functions

 # ideas
 * the library could easily be ported to c